HMAS Bonthorpe: World War II

 She would continue as a tug until she was requisitioned by the Royal Australian Navy (RAN) on 27 November 1939, or 5 February 1940.
-On 10 December 1939 or 5 February 1940 she was commissioned by the RAN as HMAS Bonthorpe with the pennant number TR-8 and would become a minesweeping, or anti-submarine trawler.
+On 10 December 1939 or 5 February 1940 she was commissioned by the RAN as HMAS Bonthorpe with the pennant number FY-85 and would become a minesweeping, or anti-submarine trawler.
 The vessel was purchased by the RAN on 30 June 1944.
 During the war Bonthorpe was based at Fremantle and operated along the Western Australia coastline.
 She was decommissioned on 17 February 1945 and was laid up at Careening Bay, Garden Island, as part of the Reserve Fleet.

 She was sold in 1948 to Mark Dakas, and then sold to Mrs. Mary Dakas in 1949.
 Sometime in 1950 the vessel was fitted out as a barge tug.
 On 3 October 1950 Bonthorpe was damaged after being struck by Cooramba, when the latter broke from her mooring during a 75 mph gale.
 She was sold on 3 April 1951 to Marine Contractors Pty, Ltd., of Cairns, Queensland.
 The Firm went into liquidation in 1954 and she was sold to Marine Contracting & Towing Co..
-In 1955 she was laid up at Cairns.
-At an unknown date she sank at her pier and buried under fill for a new sugar terminal at Senrab Point.
+In 1955 she was laid up at Cairns, whereCorrected RAN pendant number she sank at her pier and buried under fill for a new sugar terminal at Senrab Point.
 Her registry was closed on 4 June 1959.